Indosat Ooredoo and Google launch strategic partnership with Indonesian SMB to accelerate digitalization across the enterprise - ExBulletin

 Ooredoo generated revenue of 22.1 billion Qatari riyals as of September 2021.
 Its shares are listed on the Qatar Stock Exchange and the Abu Dhabi Stock Exchange.

 About Google Cloud Google Cloud accelerates your organization’s ability to digitally transform your business with the best infrastructure, platforms, industry solutions, and expertise.
-We offer enterprise-grade solutions that leverage Google’s cutting-edge technology, all in the cleanest cloud in the industry.
+We provide enterprise-grade solutions that leverage Google’s cutting-edge technology on the cleanest cloud in the industry.
 Customers in more than 200 countries and territories rely on Google Cloud as their trusted partner to enable growth and solve their most critical business problems.

 Disclaimer This document may contain certain financial information and results of operations.
 It may also contain certain forecasts, plans, strategies, and objectives of Indosat Ooredoo.
-These are not statements of historical facts that are treated as forward-looking statements in that sense.
-Law.
+These are not statements of historical facts that are treated as forward-looking statements in the sense of applicable law. ..
 Forward-looking statements are subject to risks and uncertainties that may cause real events, and Indosat Ooredoo’s future results may differ materially from those expected or indicated by such statements.
 I have.
 There is no guarantee that the results expected by Indosat Ooredoo, or the results indicated by such forward-looking statements, will be achieved.

 Source Google Cloud